Millions of salaried workers to become eligible for overtime under new Biden rule

 - Oops!Something went wrong.Please try again later.

 A Department of Labor final rule means millions of salaried workers who are employed in the executive, administrative or professional industries will become eligible for overtime pay.
-(Getty stock photo)
+(Official White House photo by Oliver Contreras)

 The rule will affect roughly 4 million workers in the first year of implementation and will be broken into two checkpoints.
 The first will be on July 1, with an impact on 1 million workers, and another on Jan.
 1, 2025, affecting 3 million workers, Wage and Hour Division Administrator Jessica Looman said on a call with reporters previewing the regulation.